srl-labs/containerlab/docs/manual/kinds/fortinet_fortigate.md

 ---
 # Fortinet Fortigate

-Fortinet Fortigate virtualized security appliance is identified with `fortinet_fortigate` kind in the [topology file](../topo-def-file.md).
-It is built using [hellt/vrnetlab](../vrnetlab.md) project and essentially is a Qemu VM packaged in a docker container format.
+Fortinet Fortigate virtualized security appliance is identified with the `fortinet_fortigate` kind in the [topology file](../topo-def-file.md).
+It is built using the [hellt/vrnetlab](../vrnetlab.md) project and essentially is a Qemu VM packaged in a docker container format.

 ## Getting Fortinet Fortigate disk image

-Users can obtain the qcow2 disk image for Fortinet Fortigate VM from the [official support site](https://support.fortinet.com/Download/VMImages.aspx) by making a free account.
-Download the FGVM64 variant for the "new deployment" for the KVM platform.
+Users can obtain the qcow2 disk image for Fortinet Fortigate VM from the [official support site](https://support.fortinet.com/Download/VMImages.aspx); a free account required.
+Download the "New deployment" variant of the FGVM64 VM for the KVM platform.

 Extract the downloaded zip file and rename the `fortios.qcow2` to `fortios-vX.Y.Z.qcow2` where `X.Y.Z` is the version of the Fortigate VM.
 Put the renamed file in the `fortigate` directory of the cloned [hellt/vrnetlab](https://github.com/hellt/vrnetlab) project and run `make` to build the container image.